scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 timing error.

-For the SA-BEP analysis model what remains is to find expressions for the conditional error probabilities in (4).
+For the SA-BEP analysis model what remains is to find expressions for the conditional error probabilities in (:ref:`SABEP`).
 A feature in the analysis of both MPSK and MQAM, is that both schemes reside in a two dimensional signal space and we can freely translate and scale signal points to a *normalized location* to make the error probability equations easier to